mibur1/psy300/book/2_models/7_Beyond_linear.md

 In this chapter, we look at four families of methods that allow more flexible regression functions:

+- Polynomial regression
+- Stepwise regression
-- **Polynomial regression**
+- Spline regression
-- **Stepwise regression** (model selection)
-- **Spline regression**
+- Local regression
-- **Local regression** (LOESS / LOWESS)

-So when is linear regression not enough?
+Let's start by creating some example data.
 Imagine we have one predictor $x$ and a response $y$ generated as:

 $$
 y = \sin(x) + \varepsilon, \quad \varepsilon \sim \mathcal{N}(0, \sigma^2).
 $$

-If we fit a straight line to such data, the model will clearly miss the oscillating pattern.
-Flexible regression methods aim to recover such non-linear patterns while still being based on the same least squares framework.

-To keep things concrete, we will repeatedly use a simple simulated data set:

 ```{code-cell} ipython3
 import numpy as np